-1) Latency performance in various networks: We describe the latency performance from capturing the camera frame to completing the entire process of segmentation in Fig. 13.
+1) Latency Performance in Various Networks: We describe the latency performance from capturing the camera frame to completing the entire process of segmentation in Fig. 13.
 We can make two key observations based on these results.
-First, the results show that EdgeBooster provides a real-time image segmentation for the mobile web with an average latency of 35 ms. Concretely, under the network condition of 3G in Fig. 13(b), EdgeBooster achieves an average processing latency of 16 ms using the pure front-end segmentation, thereby achieving the same frame processing speed as the mobile web frame sampling frequency, and the points are more densely displayed.
-However, for 4G and WiFi in Fig. 13 (c) and Fig. 13(d), EdgeBooster leverages the edge-assisted Booster to process the camera frame flow with an average latency including transmission latency of 32 ms. Thus, it can handle 33 frames per second which is less than the sampling frequency of the mobile web.
-We recommend that it is better to set the sampling frequency of the mobile web as about 30 frames, which guarantees that EdgeBooster can provide a stable realtime segmentation algorithm of not less than 30 FPS.
-This also indicates that our Booster algorithm, using edge-assisted and parallel stream processing technology, can effectively improve the performance of offloading computation from the mobile web to a common edge server.
-Secondly, when the network changes, EdgeBooster's controller can adjust the computation offloading mode according to the state of the network.
-Since the frame processing rate of the pure front-end segmentation in 3G is higher than that in 4G and WiFi, the frame processing hysteresis is not felt back when the network is changed from 3G to 4G/WiFi.
-Hence, we only show the result that changes the network from WiFi/4G to 3G in Fig. 13(e) and Fig. 13(f).
+First, the results show that EdgeBooster provides a real-time image segmentation for the mobile Web with an average latency of 35 ms. Concretely, under the network condition of 3G in Fig. 13(b), EdgeBooster achieves an average processing latency of 16 ms using the pure frontend segmentation, thereby achieving the same frame processing speed as the mobile Web frame sampling frequency, and the points are more densely displayed.
+However, for 4G and WiFi in Fig. 13(c) and (d), EdgeBooster leverages the edge-assisted Booster to process the camera frame flow with an average latency, including transmission latency of 32 ms. Thus, it can handle 33 FPS which is less than the sampling frequency of the mobile Web.
+We recommend that it is better to set the sampling frequency of the mobile Web as about 30 frames, which guarantees that EdgeBooster can provide a stable real-time segmentation algorithm of not less than 30 FPS.
+This also indicates that our Booster algorithm, using edge-assisted and parallel stream processing technology, can effectively improve the performance of offloading computation from the mobile Web to a common edge server.
+Second, when the network changes, EdgeBooster's controller can adjust the computation offloading mode according to the state of the network.
+Since the frame processing rate of the pure frontend segmentation in 3G is higher than that in 4G and WiFi, the frame processing hysteresis is not felt back when the network is changed from 3G to 4G/WiFi.
+Hence, we only show the result that changes the network from WiFi/4G to 3G in Fig. 13(e) and (f).
 We find that the controller fails to sense the network and complete the computation offloading when the network changes to the low frame processing rate from a high frame processing rate.
-This is because the controller has a lag period to change the segmentation from the robust booster to the pure front-end segmentation.
+This is because the controller has a lag period to change the segmentation from the robust booster to the pure frontend segmentation.

-Since the network bandwidth varies in reality, Edge-Booster's controller, which perceives dynamic changes of the network in real time and dynamically adjusts the currently offloading strategy based on the algorithm 1, requires providing efficient perception and decision-making computing to reduce the lag period as much as possible.
-We use the same testing platform and network settings in subsection A and develop a controlled script to automatically change the network bandwidth for Wonder Shaper to simulate a dynamic network environment.
+the network bandwidth Since varies in reality, EdgeBooster's controller, which perceives dynamic changes of the network in real time and dynamically adjusts the currently offloading strategy based on the algorithm 1, requires providing efficient perception and decision-making computing to reduce the lag period as much as possible.
+We use the same testing platform and network settings in Section V-A and develop a controlled script to automatically change the network bandwidth for Wonder Shaper to simulate a dynamic network environment.
 When we use the controller script to change the network bandwidth, it does not take effect immediately.
-Thus, according to the testing results, we set the minimum network change frequency, which means how often the network bandwidth changes effectively, as 50 seconds ranging from 1.5Mbps to 25Mbps.
-We conduct experiments to explore the latency, accuracy and offloading rate of EdgeBooster under dynamic network bandwidths in Fig. 14.
-Specifically, Fig. 14(a) and Fig. 14(b) show the performance of EdgeBooster in different change frequencies when respectively increasing or decreasing the network bandwidth between
+Thus, according to the testing results, we set the minimum network change frequency, which means how often

 Fig. 13.
 Latency performance.
-The X-axis is the number of the frame, and the Y-axis is the entire latency required to process the current frame.
-We sample the camera frames of 5 minutes in chronological order, where sampling frequency of the mobile web is 60 frames per second.
-We also randomly change the network condition to simulate an unstable environment.
+The x-axis is the number of the frame, and the y-axis is the entire latency required to process the current frame.
+We sample the camera frames of 5 min in chronological order, where sampling frequency of the mobile Web is 60 FPS.
+We also randomly change the network condition to simulate an unstable environment. (a) Latency performance. (b) 3G network. (c) 4G network. (d) WiFi network. (f) From 4G to 3G.